 - Teach employees to ask good questions.
 Ask open-ended questions beginning with who, what, when, where, why, and how to gather more information.
-Ask closed questions that require a yes, no, or short answer to clarify the customer’s request.
+Ask closed questions that require a yes, no, or short answer to clarify the customer’s request

 - Teach employees to focus.
-The best way to do this is to shut out outside distractions, not to multitask, and to focus solely on the customer they are assisting."
+The best way to do this is to shut out outside distractions, not to multitask, and to focus solely on the customer they are assisting

 “Each employee has different strengths, which require different methods for improvement.
 When managers take the time to get to know each employee, the strengths and areas of improvement will be discovered.

 An employee may shut out distractions, may listen completely, but assumes he knows what the customer wants without recapping.
 An employee may recap to ensure understanding, but not take the time (or have the job skills) to find the best solution.
-Through observation, managers will be able to train and coach each employee and turn areas of improvement into strengths.”
+Through observation, managers will be able to train and coach each employee and turn areas for improvement into strengths.”

-“Resistance usually occurs when team members are not supportive of one another, when they do not feel their manager to be a team player, when they feel they are not treated fairly, and when they do not communicate openly with each other.
+“Resistance usually occurs when team members are not supportive of one another, when they do not feel their manager to be a team player, when they feel they are not treated fairly, and when they do not communicate openly with each other.”

 When employees see that their manager listens and works to resolve problems, open and honest communication develops.
 Trust is established.
-When managers and their teams have a trusting relationship, it is much easier to work with employees to improve their skills."
+When managers and their teams have a trusting relationship, it is much easier to work with employees to improve their skills.

-Daily habits for building soft skills
+Develop daily habits for building soft skills

 “In meetings, managers can acknowledge good practices they observed.
 Give specific examples: Linda, I really liked the way you asked your customer questions when she was confused about her bill.
 You were able to uncover the reason why it was higher than usual.
 Before explaining, you recapped what she said and when you explained that was the reason for the increase, she understood.